-Let me guess - are you're looking into how to elope in New Hampshire?
-Got it.
-Well I'm a New Hampshire based elopement photographer, so I am about to give you absolutely everything you need to know about eloping in this beautiful state I call home.
+Let me guess - are you looking into how to elope in New Hampshire?
+Well you've come to the right place!
+I'm a New Hampshire based elopement photographer.
+I was born and raised in the Lakes Region, and now call the White Mountains my home.
+In this post, I am about to give you absolutely everything you need to know about eloping in New Hampshire.

 But first, let me get something important out of the way.
 What even is an elopement?
 Eloping is no longer a quick stop to city hall or a flight to Vegas.
 Nope.
 Over the last few years the Western US has led the charge with shifting elopements into full on experiences.
 Elopements instead are an intentional and meaningful way to get married, and throw out the traditions to create a day that feels true to you.
 And guess what?
 Eloping in New Hampshire is freaking epic.
 It's also quite simple, AND there is such a good variety of experiences to make your day extra special.